grafana/agent/docs/sources/flow/reference/components/prometheus.kubernetes.podmonitors.md

 ## Exported fields

-`prometheus.kubernetes.operator` does not export any fields.
+`prometheus.kubernetes.podmonitors` does not export any fields.
 It will forward all metrics it scrapes to the receiver configures with the `forward_to` argument.

 ## Component health